COVID-19 Medical Waste Management

 Follow the requirements of the Medical Waste Management Act statutes for managing medical waste in California.
 Follow the US Department of Transportation (USDOT) regulations for packaging, labeling and offsite transportation of Regulated Medical Waste (RMW).
 The details of RMW and Category B infectious substances transportation is discussed in USDOT Hazardous Materials Regulations (HMR) 49 Code of Federal Regulations 173.197.

-CDC - The Centers for Disease Control and Prevention (CDC) has released general guidance on Coronavirus Disease 2019 (COVID-19) which should be reviewed closely and checked regularly.
+The Centers for Disease Control and Prevention (CDC) has released general guidance on Coronavirus Disease 2019 (COVID-19) which should be reviewed closely and checked regularly.
 This includes appropriate infection prevention and control practices for the handling and packaging of items contaminated with COVID-19.

-OSHA - Additional guidance can also be found on the Occupational Safety and Health Administration (OSHA) website, COVID-19 overview.
+Additional guidance can also be found on the Occupational Safety and Health Administration (OSHA) website, COVID-19 overview.

-Who to Contact - Facilities may also contact their Local Enforcement Agency (LEA), County Health Director, and CDPH Medical Waste Management Program regarding COVID-19 waste management queries.
+Facilities may also contact their Local Enforcement Agency (LEA), County Health Director, and CDPH Medical Waste Management Program regarding COVID-19 waste management queries.

 Personal Protection Equipment (PPE)

 Clear guidelines for healthcare professionals protection are available at OSHA control and prevention.
 Additionally, the CDC advises that administrative rules and engineering controls, environmental hygiene, correct work practices, and appropriate use of PPE are all necessary to prevent infections.